 The proposed amendments will result in increased CO2 emissions.
-The amendments will also eliminate the requirement in Attachment 7 and allow Chehalis Power to operate as a merchant plant.
-The Applicant's August 29, 1997, report on the state of regulation of greenhouse gas emissions noted the State of Oregon's adoption of mitigation requirements for greenhouse gas emissions.28 In response to that report, the "Council reaffirmed its interest in receiving more current information on greenhouse gases and possible mitigation alternatives at a time that coincides with a decision to proceed with the project and a planned construction date."29 Therefore, Council finds these amendment proceedings to be the appropriate time to revisit the issue of greenhouse gas emissions for this facility.
+The Applicant's August 29, 1997, report on the state of regulation of greenhouse gas emissions noted the State of Oregon's adoption of mitigation requirements for greenhouse gas emissions.35 In response to that report, the "Council reaffirmed its interest in receiving more current information on greenhouse gases and possible mitigation alternatives at a time that coincides with a decision to proceed with the project and a planned construction date."36 Therefore, in our Initial Order (Order No. 752), the Council found these amendment proceedings to be the appropriate time to revisit the issue of all greenhouse gas emissions for this facility.
+Accordingly, we did not limit our consideration to the incremental increase in emissions that would result from the proposed amendments.